IQAndreas/markdown-licenses/gnu-agpl-v3.0.md

 To do so, attach the following notices to the program.
-It is safest to attach them to the start of each source file to most effectively state the exclusion of warranty; and each file should have at least the &ldquo;copyright&rdquo; line and a pointer to where the full notice is found.
+It is safest to attach them to the start of each source file to most effectively state the exclusion of warranty; and each file should have at least the “copyright” line and a pointer to where the full notice is found.

     <one line to give the program's name and a brief idea of what it does.>
     Copyright (C) <year>  <name of author>